Updated April 17, 2019.

-It is also notable that all five companies have achieved rankings on Entrepreneur magazine’s Franchise 500 list, and not just “barely” making it onto the list – they are all on the first half of the list.
+It is also notable that all five companies have achieved rankings on Entrepreneur magazine’s Franchise 500 list, and not just “barely” making it onto the list – they are all in the top 200!
 They have also all shown strong, steady growth during the past five years in terms of opening of new locations.

 It remains to be seen how the real estate industry will react to rising interest rates from the Federal Reserve, but at least for now the industry appears to be strongly positioned for continued growth and successful franchise expansion.

-Entrepreneurs looking to invest in a proven real estate business opportunity would do well to take a closer look at the following five best real estate franchises of 2018:
+Entrepreneurs looking to invest in a proven real estate franchise opportunity would do well to take a closer look at the following 5 best real estate franchises of 2019:

 RE/MAX has become a global leader not just in terms of real estate franchises, but franchises overall.
 Dave and Gail Liniger founded the company in Denver, Colorado, back in the early 1970s with an agent-centric model where the agents are in charge of their own business but share office expenses.
 Now the company boasts more than 120,000 agents in more than 100 countries around the world.
 In short, nobody sells more real estate than RE/MAX as measured by total residential sales transactions.